FirelightWP/easy-fancybox/trunk/readme.txt

 = Wordpress MU =

-The plugin works best from the **/mu-plugins/** folder where it runs quietly in the background without bothering any blog owner with new options or the need for special knowledge about Fancybox.
+The plugin works best from the **/mu-plugins/** folder where it runs quietly in the background without bothering any blog owner with new options or the need for special knowledge about FancyBox.
 Just upload the complete package content to /mu-plugins/ and move the file fancybox.php from the new /mu-plugins/easy-fancybox/ to /mu-plugins/.

 == Frequently Asked Questions ==

-= What's Fancybox? =
+= What's FancyBox? =

 Basically, it is a fancy way of presenting images on your website.
-If you have scaled-down images in your posts which are linked to the original large version, instead of opening them in a blanc page, Fancybox opens those in a smooth overlay.
-Visit [Fancybox](http://fancybox.net/) for more information and examples.
+If you have scaled-down images in your posts which are linked to the original large version, instead of opening them in a blanc page, FancyBox opens those in a smooth overlay.
+Visit [FancyBox](http://fancybox.net/) for more information and examples.

-= Why EASY Fancybox? =
+= Why EASY FancyBox? =

-Instead of bothering you with the HUGE amount of configuration options that Fancybox can handle, this plugin requires NO configuration.
+Instead of bothering you with the HUGE amount of configuration options that FancyBox can handle, this plugin requires NO configuration.
 Easy, isn't it? ;)

-If you *do* want configuration options to tweak and fiddle for days to come, check out some of the other Fancybox plugins available.
+If you *do* want configuration options to tweak and fiddle for days to come, check out some of the other FancyBox plugins available.

-= Which version of Fancybox does this plugin use? =
+= Which version of FancyBox does this plugin use? =

 The same version as this plugin has.
-I aim to keep close pace to Fancybox upgrades and always move to the latest and greates version.
+I aim to keep close pace to FancyBox upgrades and always move to the latest and greates version.
 Please, let me know if I'm lagging behind and missed an upgrade!

 = Where is the settings page? =

 There is no settings page.
 It just *does what it does*.
 Check out the example under Screenshots and you see what that is...

-= Is Easy Fancybox multi-site compatible? =
+= Is Easy FancyBox multi-site compatible? =

 Yes.